NVIDIA/aistore/memsys/README.md

 ## Global Memory Manager

 In the interest of reusing a single memory manager instance across multiple packages outside the ais core package, the memsys package declares a `gMem2` variable that can be accessed through the matching exported Getter.
-The notable runtime parameters that are used for the global memory manager are MinFreePct and Period which are set to 50% and 2 minutes, respectively.
+The notable runtime parameters that are used for the global memory manager are MinFreePct and TimeIval which are set to 50% and 2 minutes, respectively.
 Note that more specialized use cases which warrant custom memory managers with finely tuned parameters are free to create their own separate `Mem2` instances.

 Usage: